Below are rules for the Student Podcast Challenge for middle and high school students. Rules for the college contest can be found here.

-8. PRIZE RESTRICTIONS.
-Each Winner will be solely responsible for any and all federal, state, and/or local taxes resulting from acceptance of a Grand Prize.
-A Grand Prize cannot be transferred or assigned to another person, class, or school.
-No prize substitution or changes are allowed except at the discretion of the Sponsor.
-A Grand Prize cannot be substituted or redeemed for cash.
-Each Grand Prize is provided "as is" without warranty of any kind.
+Each Winner will be solely responsible for any and all federal, state, and/or local taxes resulting from acceptance of a Prize.
+Each Prize cannot be transferred or assigned to another person, class, or school.
+No Prize substitution or changes are allowed except at the discretion of the Sponsor.
+A Prize cannot be substituted or redeemed for cash.
+Each Prize is provided "as is" without warranty of any kind.

 By entering the Contest, each Entrant warrants that a parent or legal guardian of each student who contributed to the Submission has agreed that the student's work may be submitted to this Contest and that the Sponsor and any of the Sponsor's member stations may use the Submission on a gratis and royalty-free basis in any media and for any purpose, as described herein.

-Each Entrant further agrees to release SoundCloud from any and all liability associated with this Contest or receipt or use of any prizes.
+Each Entrant further agrees to release SoundCloud, Podbean, and Anchor from any and all liability associated with this Contest or receipt or use of any prizes.